oxfordmmm/catdocs/docs/source/user.rst

 Download the output files
 -------------------------

 All output files are avaialbe for download via a command or via web.

+Click the **download link**, you will be able to explore the output files and download any of them.

+You can also use the **wget** command shown to get all output files for your run.

+There is a filter option **(-A)** to help you only download a special type of files, see examples below.

 .. image:: _static/output.png